Swan Valley vs Bickley A wine lover guide

-Two valleys on the doorstep, two very different moods.
-One is sun‑splashed and historic, with generous textures and a proud fortified tradition.
-The other curls through orchard‑lined hills where elevation freshens Chardonnay, Pinot Noir and sparkling bases.
-Choosing between them isn’t about better or worse; it’s about the day you want, open‑road ease or leafy intimacy, plush textures or fine‑boned detail.
+Two valleys on Perth’s doorstep, two very different moods.
+One is sun-splashed and historic, with generous textures and a proud fortified tradition.
+The other curls through orchard-lined hills where elevation freshens Chardonnay, Pinot Noir and sparkling bases.

 Grapes & Personality